hashicorp/packer/website/source/docs/templates/provisioners.html.md

 You can optionally create a single specialized provisioner field called an `error-cleanup-provisioner`.
 This provisioner will not run unless the normal provisioning run fails.
-If the normal provisioning run does fail, this special error provisioner will run *before the instanace is shut down*.
+If the normal provisioning run does fail, this special error provisioner will run *before the instance is shut down*.
 This allows you to make last minute changes and clean up behaviors that Packer may not be able to clean up on its own.